Textile Notes

 Textile blog on Textile, Clothing and Fashion Resource

-25 Key Difference Between Knitting and Weaving
+25 Key Differences Between Knitting and Weaving

-Before knowing the differences between Knitting and Weaving, one thing is for sure, both are fabric manufacturing processes.
-Knitting goes with flexible and stretchy fabrics made by interloping yarn loops, making it suitable for garments like sweaters and socks; weaving, on the contrary, is a more stable and stronger method of fabric production where warp and weft threads are interlaced at right angles, and fabrics are used from clothing to home textiles.
+Before knowing the differences between Knitting and Weaving, one thing is for sure: both are fabric manufacturing processes.
+Knitting goes with flexible and stretchy fabrics made by interlooping yarn loops, making it suitable for garments like sweaters and socks; weaving, on the contrary, is a more stable and stronger method of fabric production where warp and weft threads are interlaced at right angles, and fabrics are used from clothing to home textiles.
 Awakened by the dissimilarities between the distinctive advantages of each method, the choice between these two techniques becomes easier for specific projects.
 In this article, we will discuss 25 differences between knitting and weaving, which describe their own uniqueness and applications.

 Difference Between Knitting and Weaving